hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 Standardise your stats, then use repeated Panels for repeated stat types. e.g. for each dependency, show timings, counts and errors.

-You can use template variables to create a list of options (even discover the available stats from your graphs.), then configure a graph or panel to repeat for each item in the list.
+You can use template variables to create a list of options (even discover the available stats from your graphs), then configure a graph or panel to repeat for each item in the list.

 ![Repeat a panel for each value in a templated variable](/images/posts/2018-06-28-be-a-grafana-power-user/repeatpanels.png)